Kleo-Karap/My_tattoo_chatbot/README.md

 *Price estimation*
 A common intent of our customers is that they have a tattoo in mind and they reach out to us about the costing.
 Again the price estimation is strongly correlated with its size, its complexity and accordingly the time spent for it.
 So having a bot give an approximate price reply is saving Persa a lot of time in standard chat interactions.
+Also the price estimation function saves Persa from negotiating with customers not belonigng to her target group of customers.

 **Main functionalities (so far)**
 1) Find tattoo --> current implementation: Redirect to our Instagram page
 2) Book_appointment (fully_aware (ideal)-user) --> current implementation: Choose one of the available dates and times from a list (action: get_available_timeslots).
 No consideration of appointment duration.
-3) Price estimation --> current implementation: Give the user an approximate price list and let them understand about the price of the tattoo.
-No price given by the bot.
+3) Price estimation --> current implementation: Give the user an approximate hourly estimate price chart and let them understand about the price of the tattoo.
+Also recommend getting a consulting appointment to get an accurate price estimate by the artist.

 **Objectives**
 We know how important it is for the artist to build trust with each customer.